LiliaVasileva/Flower-Shop-React-Project/README.md

 - Footer Component;
-* Footer Component is inherited on every page of the API, it is static component does not have any state or receive any data it has Links Components routing to different pages of the API;
+* Footer Component is inherited on every page of the API, it is static component does not have any state or receive any data it has Links Components to covet the routing to different pages of the API;

 - Header Components;
+* Header Component is inherited on every page of the API, it is static component does not have any state or receive any data it has Link Component to implemented to the img logo to navigate to homepage;

 - HomePage Components -> Catalog Component, Contacts Component, History Component, Main Component;
 - Item Component -> Item Details Component, Item Create Component, Item Edit Component; Delete Functionality is handled with a window confirmation pop up, there was no component created for it;